Meet Jackie Frakes, a talented architectural intern. Her life has fallen into unsatisfying patterns, both personally and professionally.

 Their relationship increasingly torn by conflict and misunderstanding, the winter weekend together will surely be their last.
 Then intervention comes … from a most unlikely source.

-One of Karin Kallmaker’s most popular romances, Painted Moon has achieved the status of a timeless classic.
+One of Karin Kallmaker’s most popular novels, Painted Moon has achieved the status of a timeless classic.

-- Painted Moon at the Midwest Review of Books Painted Moon has what this reader considers classic Kallmaker elements with interesting characters, wry wit and steamy love scenes.
-(Some of the images of Jackie ...
+- Painted Moon at the Midwest Review of Books Interesting characters, wry wit and steamy love scenes.

 - Painted Moon at the Lesbian Review of Books Painted Moon is a classic that could very well become the next Curious Wine.